 Now, add up all the costs.
-You’ll get the figure you need to make per month to have this “freelance writer” thing work.
-This will, in turn, help guide how you should price yourself.
-Note that I wrote “guide”; market realities sometimes mean we will need to underprice and work more; at other times, if you are working in a more rarefied niche, you might be able to get away with charging a premium.
+You’ll need to define your freelance writing rates.
 But an important guideline is that you should price yourself based on how much you want to earn, not how much you feel you can get away with.
-The market is large, and there are buyers at all price-points; don’t condemn yourself to a life of perpetually living in fear of not making rent just because you feel you need to undercut the competition.
+The market is large, and there are buyers at all price points; don’t condemn yourself to a life of perpetually living in fear of not making rent just because you feel you need to undercut the competition.

 2. Set Writing Goals

-Before you take on any writing commitments, set up your day and workflow so that you’ll be able to honor them.
+Before you take on any freelance writing opportunities, set up your day and workflow so that you’ll be able to honor them.
 You have three key tools in this pursuit: your writing schedule, word goals, and deadlines.